gnufreex/Jenkins/README.md

 ]
 ```

+This is your Rancher user interface URL.
 There you will need to enter admin password with is "admin" if you did not change it in tfvars file.

+### Deploy Jenkins ###

 ![](Deploy.gif)